 “Give me six hours to chop down a tree, and I will spend the first four sharpening the ax.” – Abraham Lincoln

-Even before the 2016 presidential election, executives in the health and human service field had to face their fair share of uncertainty.
+Executives in the health and human service field had to face their fair share of uncertainty.
 Times of turbulence and uncertainty require strong leadership, strategic partnerships, and careful planning.
 President Abraham Lincoln knew the value of planning and preparation, regardless of the task ahead – famously, he once said, “Give me six hours to chop down a tree, and I will spend the first four sharpening the ax.”

 The organizations that succeed have leaders that facilitate adapting to new market conditions, continuously innovating, and seizing emerging opportunities before their competitors.
 The 2018 OPEN MINDS Executive Leadership Retreat is focused on building these skills of those executives.
 This experiential program focuses on the skills needed to manage organizational change and build a nimble organization – blending strategy development, management best practices, and innovation.